DMOJ/docs/docs/site/recaptcha.md

-# Installing reCAPTCHA spam registration prevention
+# reCAPTCHA spam registration prevention

 If you run DMOJ for any prolonged period of time, eventually spambots will begin registering in large numbers.